Data Science to Support the Sustainable Development Goals (SDGs)

 Data analytics can aid in achieving these goals by locating areas with high poverty levels and optimizing the supply chain to support them.

-Let us consider the example of a food company FoodCorp that would like to contribute to the poverty alleviation of a specific country.
+Let us consider the example of a food company, FoodCorp, that would like to contribute to poverty alleviation in a specific country.

 FoodCorp has launched an initiative “Feed the Future” which aims to address People-Oriented SDGs goals.